sberberian/Beer-Characteristics-Profiling/README.md

 ## Additional Training

-The next steps will involve analyzing specific beer styles now.
-The model will be recreated but using a dataset filtered to a certain beer style to see how well that style can be classified.
+The next steps to further analyze the data would involve analyzing specific beer styles.
+The model would be recreated but using a dataset filtered to a certain beer style to see how well that style can be classified.